-Title of each class of securities to be registered Proposed maximum aggregate offering price (2)(3) Amount of registration fee Ordinary shares, par value US\$0.0001 per share (1) US\$ US\$
+Title of each class of securities Proposed maximum aggregate Amount of to be registered offering price (2)(3) registration fee Ordinary shares, par value US\$0.0001 per share (1) US\$ US\$

-- (1) American depositary shares issuable upon deposit of ordinary shares registered hereby will be registered under a separate registration statement on Form F-6 (Registration No. 333- ).
-Each American depositary share represents ordinary shares. - (2) Includes ordinary shares that are issuable upon the exercise of the underwriters' over-allotment option.
-Also includes ordinary shares initially offered and sold outside the United States that may be resold from time to time in the United States either as part of their distribution or within 40 days after the later of the effective date of this registration statement and the date the shares are first bona fide offered to the public.
-These ordinary shares are not being registered for the purpose of sales outside the United States. - (3) Estimated solely for the purpose of determining the amount of registration fee in accordance with Rule 457(o) under the Securities Act of 1933.
+American depositary shares issuable upon deposit of ordinary shares registered hereby will be registered under a separate registration statement on Form F-6 (Registration No. 333-(1) represents ordinary shares.

+Includes ordinary shares that are issuable upon the exercise of the underwriters' over-allotment option.
+Also includes ordinary shares initially offered and sold outside the United States that may be resold from time to time in the United States either (2) as part of their distribution or within 40 days after the later of the effective date of this registration statement and the date the shares are first bona fide offered to the public.
+These ordinary shares are not being registered for the purpose of sales outside the United States.

+Estimated solely for the purpose of determining the amount of registration fee in accordance with Rule 457(o) under the Securities Act of 1933.
+(3)